The Sign Maker: Wooden Signs

 Popular alternatives include Sapele and Iroko.
 The deep red tones of the Sapele timber are distinctive, and the wood itself is still strong.
 Iroko continues to increase in popularity for wooden signage because of its high oil content and low maintenance (see our Gallery for examples of the timber in action).

-We have experience in creating everything from small house signs, to large entrance signage and wooden signs for commercial and business use.
-It is this experience that means we can work with you to create a personalised wooden sign to be proud of.
+We have experience in creating everything from small house signs, to large entrance signage and signs for commercial and business use.
+Our extensive experience enables us, with your collaboration allows, to create a personalised wooden sign you'll love.

 Images Can Be Included